 Car camping sites also typically have toilets and running water which is pretty great to have with kids.
-Once you have mastered car camping, and you and your kids are more confident (and able to carry more supplies), venture further off the path for backcountry camping.
+Once you have mastered car camping, and you and your kids are more confident (and able to carry more supplies), venture further off the local trails for backcountry camping.

-One of the biggest hassles of camping is loading in and loading out.
+One of the biggest hassles of a family camping trip is loading in and loading out.
 Organize yourself in advance and this will be much easier.
 For car camping, the easiest way to organize yourself is by using storage containers to hold your necessary supplies.
-One for essentials (flashlights, lighters, tape, first aid kits, garbage bags, etc), one for cooking and kitchen supplies and one for entertainment.
+One for essentials (flashlights, lighters, tape, first aid kit, garbage bags, baby wipes, etc), one for cooking and kitchen supplies and one for entertainment.

 Go with Friends

-Everything is better with friends and camping is no exception.
-Go with friends if you can.
-At least one other family helps reduce the burden on your family for cooking and child care, not to mention the kids will entertain themselves for longer if they have a little gang.
+Everything’s better with friends and camping is no exception.
+The best ways to go camping with kids is to join in with other families.
+At least one other family helps reduce the burden on your whole family for cooking and child care, not to mention the kids will entertain themselves for longer if they have a little gang.

-Another major obstacle for many families while camping are meals.
+Another major obstacle for many families while camping with kids is figuring out the camping food.
 Planning meals in advance helps cut down on this stress.
 Organize your meals so that you do not always have to cook over a fire or a stove.
-Bring simple items for breakfast and lunch; think simple fixings for sandwiches, bagels and cereal to cut down on washing dishes too.
+Bring simple items for breakfast and lunch; think simple fixings for sandwiches, hot dogs, bagels and cereal to cut down on washing dishes too.

 Toys & Entertainment

-As much as you want the kids to just enjoy the great outdoors, they will get bored and need other things to entertain them.
-Pack a few items to help ease boredom when it sets in.
+As much as you want the kids to just enjoy the great outdoors, sometimes they will get bored and need other things to entertain them.
+Pack a few kid friendly items to help ease boredom when it sets in at the camping area.
 Think of items to help them connect with nature such as a nature scavenger hunt, bug catchers, magnifying glass and binoculars.
-Outdoor energy releasers like bubbles, kites, balls and scooters/bikes are great to get the wild energy out.
+Outdoor energy releasers like bubbles, water guns, kites, balls and scooters/bikes are great to get the wild energy out.